Madlirex/HelloWorldPrint/ARCHITECTURE.md

 ## Tokenizing

 First thing that happens to any .print file when its read is tokenization.
+Tokenization is a process of converting words and phrases into tokens which the parser can understand.
+There are many types of tokens, you can find the list in the [Token class](scripts/tokenizing/token.py).
+I won't list them here since the TokenType class is basically just a list of them.

 Based off of rules (aka if statements) written in the [Tokenizer class](scripts/tokenizing/tokenizer.py) the tokenizer does different things depending on the current character it's on.
+It adds all tokens it generates into a list and then returns it.
-Here is an extensive list of all these things, have fun reading.
+Here is an extensive list of all these things based off of the current character the tokenizer is on, have fun reading.

+### New Line (\n)
+Adds a Token of type NEWLINE and a Token of type INDENT with an integer value, which represents how many spaces are there (the indent).

+### Space
+Goes to the next character.

+### Digit
+Reads the number until it runs into a non-numerical character (except a dot) and adds it to the list.

-### 3
+###

 ## Parsing